 How to achieve this?
 By providing a memorable experience for customers, so that they are likely to return regardless of incentives like loyalty programs; it’s the personal customer experience that builds brand loyalty.

-Measuring digital retail customer experience: Digital retail is all about convenience and nowadays, safety and aims to put the consumer in total control of their journey.
-Digital retail can be regarded as a series of connected web or app experiences that allow consumers to interact with brands and make a purchase.
+Digital retail is all about convenience and nowadays, safety and aims to put the consumer in total control of their journey.
+Digital retail can be regarded as a series of connected web or app experiences that allow consumers to interact with brands and purchase.

 - Net Promoter Score (NPS): This measures customer loyalty by asking how likely they are to recommend your brand, product, or service, aiming to identify the promoters that could further influence marketing, sales, and other business decisions.